Public Information: L

 Did you know that the Western Cape Government Library Service is the biggest network of its kind in Africa?
 This alone calls for a celebration but we are also having a major celebration on 30 and 31 July 2015 for the 60th anniversary of this unique service that connects communities in the Western Cape.

-Speak to your local librarian and find out how to get access to the wide range of CDs, DVDs and Vinyl Records at the public libraries in the Western Cape.
+Speak to your local librarian and find out how to get access to the wide range of CDs, DVDs, Vinyl Records and 16mm Films at the public libraries in the Western Cape.

 The Western Cape Education Department (WCED) kicked off the 2014 school year with a campaign to encourage parents to help their children develop reading, writing and maths skills at home.